 Juan Moreno-Cruz is an Associate Professor Professor of Economics in Ivan Allen College and a Fellow of the Brook Byers Institute for Sustainable Systems.
 He serves as faculty co-director for SLS' Fall 2017 Energy Systems for Sustainable Communities Fellows Program, with Matthew Realff (ChBE).

-This spring, SLS launches its Fellows Program, focused on Smart Cities, Connected Communities (SCCC), with 29 fellows representing all 6 colleges, GTRI, and various other units on campus, and including faculty, research scientists, graduate students, a post doc, and staff.
+This fall, SLS launched the SLS Fellows Program: Energy Systems for Sustainable Communities (ESSC), with 28 fellows representing all 6 colleges and various other units on campus, and including faculty, research scientists, graduate students, a post doc, and staff.

 Interested in an SLS Course?
 We’re excited to announce THREE SLS Foundation courses for the Spring 2018 semester!
 And don’t forget to check out all our affiliated courses as you’re planning your schedule.
 Phase I registration opens on October 30th!

 Ruthie Yow is SLS’s new Service Learning and Partnerships Specialist.
 She has a PhD in American Studies and African American Studies; her research focuses on educational equity, and her book, Students of the Dream: Resegregation in a Southern City, is forthcoming from Harvard University Press this November.

 Prabhav Chawla is a computer engineering major from Haryana, India.
 In this post he reflects on the impact of his ENGL 1102 class: “If Not Us, Then Who?: Student Activism, 1960-Present,” a first-year composition course affiliated with the Center for Serve-Learn-Sustain and taught by Brittain Fellow Ruth Yow.
 Serve-Learn-Sustain facilitated a partnership between the course and the National Center for Civil and Human Rights through which students created digital tours for visitors to the Center on issues ranging from clean water to immigration to gender equity.